 Since then over 30 digital masterminds have received the prestigious title including the likes of Tim Berners Lee, Bill Gates, Vint Cerf, and Grace Hopper.
 They’re not all BCS members and they hail from different parts of the world but what they all hold in common is their profound contribution to the development of computing and the way in which society benefits from IT.

-Fifty years on, as COVID rages across the world, the work and impact of our Distinguished Fellows has never meant so much to so many people.
-Today digital innovation is at the heart of our support and recovery efforts, keeping societies connected and economies running.
-Just imagine lockdown without computers, the internet, e-commerce or social media!
+The impact of COVID-19 in the last two years has meant that the work of our Distinguished Fellows has never meant to so much to so many people.
+Digital innovation was at the heart of the support and recovery efforts; societies kept connected and economies kept running.

 Who do you know who has made a difference to our society through the advancement of technology?
-It’s quick and easy to make a nomination and you have until 12pm on 18 June to submit your entry.
+It’s quick and easy to make a nomination and you have until 12 noon on 17 June 2022 to submit your entry.
 Please download the application form and return to firstname.lastname@example.org

 More about nominating for Distinguished Fellowship

 We welcome nominations from all backgrounds and from anywhere in the world.
 The nominee's contribution should be considered of major importance to the overall development of computing, and they will have gained substantial recognition over an extensive and sustained career.